apache/dubbo-website/blog/en-us/prepare-an-apache-release.md

 **apache.repository.org The permissions of the nexus repository have been applied, see [jira](https://issues.apache.org/jira/browse/INFRA-16451)。**

-The atifacts that were previously published to the maven repository are in the staging state.
+The artifacts that were previously published to the maven repository are in the staging state.
 Log in to apache.repository.org with the Apache id and release it.